vancluever/aws-runas/README.md

  * `AWS_RUNAS_ASSUMED_ROLE_ARN` - set when a role is assumed (not set if `--no-role` is used)
  * `AWS_RUNAS_PROFILE` - set with the profile used when `aws-runas` was run
+ * `AWS_REGION` and `AWS_DEFAULT_REGION` - set with the region name defined in
+   the profile being used
+ * `AWS_SESSION_EXPIRATION` - set with the expiry timestamp in UTC
+ * `AWS_SESSION_EXPIRATION_UNIX` - set with the expiry timestamp in Unix time, useful for scripting

-### Fancy Bash Prompt
+### Fancy Bash/Zsh Prompt

-If you use `aws-runas` without any options and your default shell is Bash, a colorized prompt will appear with the profile that is in use if a role is assumed, or a simple `(AWS)` indicator added to the prompt if a session token is only obtained.
+If you use `aws-runas` without any options and your default shell is Bash or Zsh, a colorized prompt will appear with the profile that is in use if a role is assumed, or a simple `(AWS)` indicator added to the prompt if a session token is only obtained.
 See the video at the start of the doc for a demo!

+#### Shell Integration Functions

+2 functions currently get exported when you run under one of the two supported
+shells:

+ * `aws_session_expired`, which reads `AWS_SESSION_EXPIRATION_UNIX` (see above)
+   and compares this with the current Unix timestamp supplied by `date`.
+It returns 0 on true and 1 on false, which can be used semantically in shell scripts.
+ * `aws_session_status_color`, which works off of `aws_session_expired` to
+   render an ANSI numeric color code - red when `aws_session_expired` is `true`, yellow otherwise.

+#### Skipping the Fancy Prompt

+If you are doing your own prompt customization based on aws-runas data and don't want the prompt modified, you can supply `--skip-prompt` to skip the prompt modification.
+The aforementioned integration functions will still be available to you however, which you can use in your own scripts.

 Usage
 ------